 All students are eligible for membership in the Student Association that functions in matters pertaining to social activities, professional development, and civic responsibilities.
 The purposes of the association are to enhance student leadership and individual responsibility, foster such conditions that will provide for optimum growth and happiness for each individual, and promote the welfare of the college.
 It encourages cooperation among faculty, students, and staff by promoting dialogue concerning issues that pertain to all.
-The elected representatives of each class serve on specific committees, such as the library, student personnel services, and campus security committees.
+The elected representatives of each class serve on specific committees, such as the Information and Technology or the Campus Safety and Security committees.